nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Links: [Command](https://github.com/AY2223S2-CS2103T-W14-2/tp/blob/master/src/main/java/seedu/address/logic/commands/FindCommand.java), [Parser](https://github.com/AY2223S2-CS2103T-W14-2/tp/blob/master/src/main/java/seedu/address/logic/parser/FindCommandParser.java)

-The 'find' command allows users to search for their contacts with partial information.
+The `find` command allows users to search for their contacts with partial information.

 For example, if the user wants to search for a person but does not know the full name, they can simply search the name and get a list of people matching the name.
 This applies to all information a Person contains.
 Additionally, it can accept multiple keywords for the search but is limited to the same type of information.